teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Idea vs. Expression

-At copyright's core is the notion that no one can monopolize an "idea."
-Copyright law allows — perhaps even encourages — copying ideas.
-Ideas are always free to use and modify.
+Copyright law allows — even encourages — copying ideas.
+No one can monopolize an idea.
 What copyright law *prohibits* is copying the  *original creative expression* of an idea.
 Since video games are collections of both ideas and expressions, the question of copyright infringement turns on whether the cloner copied any “creative expression” from the original game.

-Sometimes expression vs. idea is as simple as  game vs. genre.
-You can copyright the game "Super Mario Brothers", but not the *idea* of a side-scrolling platformer.
-Doom can be copyrighted, but not the idea of a first-person shooter.
-Kingdom Rush or Plants vs. Zombies can be copyrighted, but the *idea* of a tower defense game is public domain.
-Games vs. genres is a useful starting point, but it's a blunt instrument.
+To oversimplify, you can think about expression vs. idea as game vs. genre.
+You can copyright the game *Super Mario Brothers*, but not the *idea* of a side-scrolling platformer.  *Doom* can be copyrighted, but not the *idea* of a first-person shooter.
+Kingdom Rush yes, tower defense no. Games vs. genres is a useful starting point, but it's a blunt instrument.
 Reasonable people can disagree about how narrowly to define the genre or sub-genre that encompasses the public-domain game elements.

 You should be able to encapsulate the "idea" of a video game in a few sentences.
 Anything more than that, and you're probably starting to describe the copyrightable "expression."
 Here are some examples judges describing the unprotectable "idea" behind some famous video games: